 Step 2: Test for Allergic Reaction

-Virgin coconut oil is extremely rare in triggering allergic reaction (at least so far I have not heard of anyone suffering allergy from eating virgin coconut oil).
+Unless he or she is born allergic to coconut, virgin coconut oil should not trigger any allergy-like reactions on your baby (at least so far I have not heard of anyone suffering allergy from eating virgin coconut oil).

-But to play safe, perform a quick test by rubbing a dab of the oil on the inside of your baby's elbow area until it gets absorbed into his or her skin.
+But to play safe, perform a quick test by gently rubbing a dab of the oil on the inside of your baby's elbow area.
+Let the oil seep through the skin.
 If your baby is allergic to virgin coconut oil, it should appear within 12 hours.
 But it's good to make sure virgin coconut oil is good on the infants externally for 24 hours before starting it internally on them.

 Step 3: Start Little and Increase Progressively